 Further colours that are useful, but less essential (for these colours it matters less if they aren’t Winsor and Newton Artist’s Quality; in the Winton range they are all PRICE 3; in the W&N Artist’s Quality the Blacks and Indian Red are PRICE 1, while Indigo is PRICE 2):

 - Lamp Black or Ivory Black

-- Indigo (Uni-Stat,, Stellenbosch has Lukas Indigo, which is fine.
-The Italian Art Shop in Claremont, Cape Town (http://www.italianartshop.co.za) stocks Sennelier Indigo, which is less black than the W&N or Winton Indigo – this gives an interesting alternative.
-Sennelier Yellow Ochre is also an interesting, brighter, ligher alternative to Raw Sienna or to Yellow Ochre as made by other companies, but then harder to approximate black when mixed with, say Viridan and Magenta)
+- Indigo (W&N Artist’s Quality PRICE 2; not available in the cheaper Winton range.
+The cheaper Lukas Indigo is a purplish black, which becomes the desired blue-black when mixed with some Viridian or Phthalo .
+The Italian Art Shop in Claremont, Cape Town (http://www.italianartshop.co.za) stocks Sennelier Indigo, which is less black than the W&N Indigo – this gives an interesting alternative.
+Sennelier Yellow Ochre is also an interesting, brighter, lighter alternative to Raw Sienna or to Yellow Ochre as made by other companies, but then harder to approximate black when mixed with, say Viridan and Magenta)

 - Indian Red (only know it in W&N artist’s quality; Light Red is an alternative but using it tends to make one’s whole painting warmer)

 - Optional: A bright yellow like Cadmium Yellow or Chrome Yellow